 Elizabeth is a blue-collar town, with 36.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Elizabeth is a city of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Elizabeth who work in office and administrative support (14.84%), sales jobs (8.99%), and maintenance occupations (7.32%).

 Elizabeth is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The percentage of people in Elizabeth with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.64% of people over 25 have a bachelor's degree or advanced degree.